KevinPoehlmann/Liandrys2/README.md

 Key learnings so far:
 - **Planning is essential**—many things turned out to be more complex than expected! 😅
+- Realizing the advantage of **Dependency Injection** when it comes to testing.
 - Gained hands-on experience with Docker, Vue, FastAPI, and MongoDB.

 ## 📸 Screenshots